How to Use Ask the Advocate

 How This Tool Is Different

-Ask the Advocate is being developed with a deliberate philosophy:
+Ask the Advocate is built with a deliberate philosophy:

 Frequently Asked Questions

-Try asking the chatbot above — or browse these common questions to get started.
+Try asking the assistant above — or browse these common questions to get started.

 How do I interpret my cholesterol test results?